-- Enter name of political committee. - Enter reporting period. - 3.
+- 1. Enter name of political committee. - 2.
+Enter reporting period. - 3.
 Place committee identification number in the box marked POLITICAL COMMITTEE IDENTIFICATION NO.. - 4.
 Each outstanding debt or obligation remaining at the end of a quarterly reporting period must be itemized if it exceeds \$150.
 This includes any unpaid debts and obligations carried over from previous reports.
 Unpaid loans as well as unpaid bills should be reported. - 5.
 Each debt will be itemized by complete name and mailing address (including zip code), the date the debt incurred, the original amount of the debt, the cumulative payment on the debt to date, and the outstanding balance at the close of the reporting period. - 6.
 The total will be reported at the bottom of the last page. - 7.
 This total will also be reported on the form D-2, in Section C. - 8.
 Debts and obligations will be reported on the Final and all quarterly reports.

-NAME OF POLITICAL COMMITTEE: REPORTING PERIOD R OFFICE USE ONLY
+NAME OF POLITICAL COMMITTEE: REPORT ING PERIOD FOR OFFICE USE ONLY

 - FROM THRU

+11110

-SCHEDULE
+SCHEDULE SCHEDULE I POLITICAL COMMITTEE

-IN-KIND CONTRIBUTIONS POLITICAL COMMITTEE IDENTIFICATION No.
+IN-KIND CONTRIBUTIONS IDENTIFICATION No.

-SEE PAMPHLET "A GUIDE TO CAMPAIGN I DISCLOSURE" FOR GUIDA ANCE.
+SEE PAMPHLET "A GUIDE TO CAMPAIGN DISCLOSURE" FOR GUIDANCE.

-FULL NAME, MAILING ADDRESS, AND ZIP CODE DATE RECEIVED AMOUNT OF EACH RECEIPT AGGREGATE AMOUNT FOR THIS REPORTING PERIOD
+FULL NAME, MAILING ADDRESS, AND ZIP CODE DATE RECEIVED AMOUNT OF EAC RECEIPT CH AGGREGATE AMOUNT FOR THIS REPORTING PERIOD

 CONTRIBUTOR

 EMPLOYER: OCCUPATION

+VENDOR PAID (if applicable) DESCRIPTION

+CONTRIBUTOR

+EMPLOYER: OCCUPATION

+EMPLOTER.
+OCCUPATION

 VENDOR PAID (if applicable) DESCRI PTION

 CONTRIBUTOR

 EMPLOYER: OCCUPATION

+VENDOR PAID (if applicable) DESCRIPTION

+CONTRIBUTOR

+EMPLOYER: OCCUPATION

+VENDOR PAID (if applicable) DESCRIPTION PTION